Types of Nonprofits: Everything You Need to Know

 501(c)(19) - Veterans Organizations

 501(c)(19) is for veterans organizations.
-To be considered eligible, 75% or more of members must be active or past members of the armed forces.
+To be considered eligible, 75 percent or more of members must be active or past members of the armed forces.
 These organizations purposes are to provide benefits for United States Armed Forces members.
 Most veterans’ organizations are funded through donations.

 501(c)(20) are nonprofit organizations which apply to qualified legal service plans.
 As of June 30, 1992, this status has been eliminated so only older organizations qualify with most choosing another designation.
 These organizations were created with the purpose to provide legal services to members.